Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

+In \textbf{\Cref{sec:synthexp}}, we complement our theoretical results with simulations.
+We evaluate how different placement and fulfillment procedures perform when deployed together in a wide array of instances with different network structures, demand models, and load factors (ratio between expected demand and number of inventory units).
+The main difference between our theoretical results and our simulations is that we drift from the adversarial nature. {Indeed, whereas our theoretical results provide worst-case guarantees for all possible network structures and demand distributions for a given demand model, our simulations consider particular instances motivated by the fulfillment literature.}

-We evaluate four different placement procedures: Offline Placement, Myopic Placement, Fluid Placement, and Proportional Placement, a simple procedure that places inventory proportional to expected demand.
+We evaluate four different placement procedures: Offline Placement, Myopic Placement, and two versions of Fluid Placement.
 The fulfillment procedures evaluated are Myopic Fulfillment and several variants of linear programming-based policies that use the shadow prices of their constraints to approximate and incorporate the opportunity costs of depleting inventory from specific warehouses.
 The variants depend on the linear program being solved (fluid or offline) and whether they include re-solving or not.

-Consistent with \citet{devalve2023understanding}, we find that the fulfillment policy which uses the shadow prices of the offline linear program and re-solves periodically has the best performance.
+Consistent with \citet{devalve2023understanding}, we find that the fulfillment policy that uses the shadow prices of the offline linear program and re-solves periodically has the best performance.
 Moreover, when this fulfillment policy is deployed, Offline Placement achieves the best performance among the four placement procedures we benchmark.
-This result is robust to varying load factors (ratio between expected demand and number of inventory units) and edge rewards.
-This again backs the notion that deploying Offline Placement leads to a good performance given that the fulfillment policy is of high quality.
-We also find that Myopic Placement can be a desirable placement procedure to deploy if edge rewards are similar among each other, and thus the main cause for losing reward is lost sales; {or of course, if Myopic Fulfillment will indeed be the fulfillment policy.} {Overall,} our experiments suggest that using a placement procedure that takes into account the uncertainty of the demand (Offline Placement or Myopic Placement) is consistently better than using deterministic approximations that use average demand as input (Fluid Placement or Proportional Placement){---and this is despite the fact that the more sophisticated Offline and Myopic Placement procedures are more likely to overfit to the training data.}
+This result is robust to varying network structures, demand models, and load factors.
+This again backs the notion that deploying Offline Placement leads to good performance, given that the fulfillment policy is of high quality.
+We also find that Myopic Placement outperforms both versions of Fluid Placement in most of our instances, suggesting that using a placement procedure that takes into account the uncertainty of the demand (Offline Placement or Myopic Placement) is consistently better than using deterministic approximations that use average demand as input (Fluid Placement).

 \Cref{tab:intro_summary} presents a summary of how the three placement procedures of interest compare and how our results contribute to this understanding.

 \linespread{\linespace}\selectfont{}